What is the purpose of this program?

 • Offer opportunities for additional citywide special events.

-• Be affordable and available in paperback, audiobook, eBook and large print formats.
+• Be affordable and available in paperback, audiobook, and eBook.

 • Author available to speak.

 The Steering Committee for Lake Oswego Reads, consisting of librarians, community leaders, high school English teachers and high school students.
 The book is selected from many different suggestions from the public and the committee.